 - Music has a way of bringing people together.
 Through music therapy, you’ll be able to connect with others over music and shared experiences.
 You’ll also have the opportunity to meet people and form relationships in a healthy environment.

 If you would like to learn more about our music therapy program, contact us by calling (855) 430-9439.
-At Zinnia Healing, our music therapy for drug and alcohol addiction recovery program will help you on your path to a healthy, happy, and sober life.
+At Zinnia Health, our music therapy for drug and alcohol addiction recovery program will help you on your path to a healthy, happy, and sober life.
 You’ll learn life skills, form healthy relationships, and find new ways to cope.

 Possible Constraints of Music Therapy